mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 The very first thing you will need to do is to update your dependencies.

+### Update React & Typescript version

+Make sure that your application (using material-ui v4) is still running with minimum supported version.

+- The minimum supported version of **React** was increased from v16.8.0 to v17.0.0.
+- The minimum supported version of **TypeScript** was increased from v3.2 to v3.5.

+  > We try to align with types released from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) (i.e. packages published on npm under the `@types` namespace).
+  > We will not change the minimum supported version in a major version of Material-UI.
+  > However, we generally recommend to not use a TypeScript version older than the [lowest supported version of DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped#older-versions-of-typescript-33-and-earlier)

 ### Update Material-UI version

 You need to update your `package.json` to use the latest version of Material-UI and its peer dependencies.